 And the officers involved were subsequently cleared of wrongdoing.

 The APD placed Woodyard, Rosenblatt, and Roedema on paid administrative leave in the incident’s immediate aftermath.
 On November 22, Adams County prosecutors announced that they would not bring charges against the trio, who then returned to normal duty.
 According to the Sentinel, District Attorney Dave Young informed Aurora police chief Nick Metz in a letter that, “Based on the investigation presented and the applicable Colorado law, there is no reasonable likelihood of success of proving any state crimes beyond a reasonable doubt at trial.
 Therefore, no state criminal charges will be filed as a result of this incident.”

 Metz subsequently called the officers’ threats to McClain “unprofessional,” and said that the comment had “been addressed with that officer through a written corrective action.”
 Newman, meanwhile, told the Sentinel: “If Aurora thinks this is appropriate policing, the community should be petrified.
 We are disappointed, but not surprised that once again, members of law enforcement will not [be] held criminally accountable for killing an unarmed Black man.”

-As of June 29, none of the officers had been fired; on June 13, however, the APD quietly reassigned Woodyard and Rosenblatt to “non-enforcement duties,” with Roedema following on June 20.
+As of July 3, only one of the officers had been fired, but not for their direct involvement in McClain’s death (see below); on June 13, however, the APD quietly reassigned Woodyard and Rosenblatt to “non-enforcement duties,” with Roedema following on June 20.
 The APD has not replied to the Cut’s request for comment, but a spokesperson intimated to Fox 31 Denver that concern for the officers’ safety motivated the decision.
 Department employees and city officials have recently received death threats, a spokesperson told CNN.